New Subnautica 2 concept art : r/subnautica

 How does map size compare across the Subnautica franchise?

-All three games follow the same pattern: launch with a playable but incomplete world, then expand it through updates.
-Subnautica 2 starts from a larger baseline than its predecessors did, which is a meaningful improvement for players who want more to do on day one.
+All three games follow the same playbook: launch with a playable but incomplete world, then expand it through updates.
+Subnautica 2 starts from a larger baseline than its predecessors, which means more to do on day one.

 What content will be available at launch?

-The early access map takes place on a brand new planet, distinct from the settings of the first two games.
-Unknown Worlds has confirmed unique biomes and creatures, though the full roster of environments will expand over time.
-Based on available information, the developer has not detailed which specific biomes or zones will be locked at launch versus accessible from day one.
+The early access map takes place on a brand new planet, separate from the settings of the first two games.
+Unknown Worlds has shown off unique biomes and creatures, though the full roster of environments will expand over time.
+The studio hasn't detailed which specific biomes or zones will be locked at launch versus accessible from day one.

-For players familiar with survival games, this kind of staged rollout is standard practice.
-The important thing is that the foundation is larger than anything Unknown Worlds has shipped at this stage before.
+For players familiar with survival games, this kind of staged rollout is standard.
+The key difference is that the foundation is larger than anything Unknown Worlds has shipped at this stage before.

 What should you expect when you first dive in?

-The honest answer is that the exact scope of the day-one map is still not fully detailed by Unknown Worlds.
-What is confirmed:
+The honest answer is that the exact scope of the day-one map is still not fully detailed.
+What Unknown Worlds has locked down:

 Check out the Subnautica 2 Early Access launch date guide for details on Game Pass availability and how to get in from day one.
 For everything else, the full Subnautica 2 strategy guides collection has you covered as the game continues to expand.